Table of contents of the article:

 On the other hand, it also becomes difficult for a competitor like us to be credible because one always has the impression that it tends to bring water to its own mill, distorting the reality of the facts.

-Amazon AWS it makes billions of dollars a year, has prominent customers like Spotify, Netflix, and many other BIGs, is capable of scaling thousands of instances per second, so it's definitely the best hosting on the market.
+Amazon AWS makes billions of dollars a year, has prominent customers such as Spotify, Netflix, and many other BIG, and is able to scale thousands of instances per second, making it undoubtedly the best hosting on the market.

-Unfortunately, this is the reasoning that the average user tends to do when seeing someone they recommend Amazon AWS to host a WordPress site for example or a Magento or Prestashop Ecommerce.
+Unfortunately, this is the reasoning that the average user tends to make when they see someone recommending Amazon AWS for hosting a WordPress site, for example, or a Magento or Prestashop e-commerce site.

 Would you recommend a Ferrari single-seater, or an F1 McLaren to a friend of yours who asks you what would be a good car to buy?